 Business pressures are only going to increase.
 Aside from the expected pressure to create more and new value, there’s the unexpected downshifts to the pact of change to worry about.

-And the thing about change is that you can’t be using old methods for new challenges.
+And the thing about change is that you can’t use old methods for new challenges.
 Many employee training programs focus on developing skills and competency for a current role, with occasional desires on succession planning.
 But the problem is this is a reactive process.
 You risk losing underdeveloped talent and falling behind the mark without some forward thinking.

 Capabilities define what you need in the future as much as right now.
 This helps you design training programs (and job descriptions, roles and teams) that: